Compile/build an application. By default, targets the current platform’s default output format.

 Build the app in test mode in the bundled app environment.
 Running

-the test dependencies and code.
-To prevent this update and build, use
+contains the current test code.
+To prevent this update, use the

-Prevent the automated update that is performed when specifying by the
+Prevent the automated update of app code that is performed when specifying by